kmcelwee/kmcelwee/README.md

 ### Hello!
 My name's Kevin 👨🏻‍💻

-I'm moving to Boston soon, and after getting settled, I plan to start looking for my next job in August 2022!

-I am optimistic about the possibilities of applied mathematics, particularly machine learning, to educate, inspire, and serve the public good.
-I've been a machine learning and research software engineer for about four years.
-I just finished work as a programmer at Princeton University in the [Center for Digital Humanities](https://github.com/Princeton-CDH/), helping professors and students develop their data-driven research projects.
-Before Princeton, I worked in the energy sector, building machine learning models that increase efficiency on the electrical grid.
+I earned a degree in Music at Princeton in 2018 and soon after discovered programming through data journalism.
+For two years, I worked for electric utilities, buiding models that increase efficiency on the grid; then for two years, I returned to Princeton as a programmer on staff, writing software for professors and students.
+I moved to Boston in 2022 and now work at AWS, helping build a cloud-based file system called FSx.

 ### Check out my repos that explore...